 Special Diet Options

-AIP: Use this AIP Pumpkin Pie Spice and an approved crust (try making the Pat In the Pan Crust using cassava flour) or make it crust free for AIP.
+AIP: Use this AIP Pumpkin Pie Spice, an approved crust (try making the Pat In the Pan Crust using cassava flour for the flour) or make the pie crust free using an AIP approved sweetener.
+Leave the egg / egg substitute out or substitute arrowroot and tapioca for the potato starch in this egg replacer.

 Vegan: Use the egg alternative and dairy-free milks as outlined in the recipe.